The article “The Vanishing Illiquidity Premium” first appeared on Alpha Architect Blog.

 Disclosure: Interactive Brokers

-This material is from Alpha Architect and is being posted with permission from Alpha Architect.
-The views expressed in this material are solely those of the author and/or Alpha Architect and IBKR is not endorsing or recommending any investment or trading discussed in the material.
-This material is not and should not be construed as an offer to sell or the solicitation of an offer to buy any security.
-To the extent that this material discusses general market activity, industry or sector trends or other broad based economic or political conditions, it should not be construed as research or investment advice.
-To the extent that it includes references to specific securities, commodities, currencies, or other instruments, those references do not constitute a recommendation to buy, sell or hold such security.
+This material is from Alpha Architect and is being posted with its permission.
+The views expressed in this material are solely those of the author and/or Alpha Architect and Interactive Brokers is not endorsing or recommending any investment or trading discussed in the material.
+This material is not and should not be construed as an offer to buy or sell any security.
+It should not be construed as research or investment advice or a recommendation to buy, sell or hold any security or commodity.
 This material does not and is not intended to take into account the particular financial conditions, investment objectives or requirements of individual customers.
 Before acting on this material, you should consider whether it is suitable for your particular circumstances and, as necessary, seek professional advice.

 Disclosure: Hedge Funds